 Every parent wants to know that their child is well-known and well-looked after at school and at Avanti House our OFSTED-endorsed systems ensure just that.
-Each child is allocated a tutor and is placed in one of our four Houses.
-While taught in year groups, each student belongs to a House which contains pupils of mixed age groups so that the younger can learn from the older and vice-versa.
-This also provides a structure for interhouse competitions and leadership opportunities where pupils can take on additional responsibilities, regardless of their age.
-The school has a well-staffed and experienced inclusion department to cater for the needs of all and also a very active Student Council which feeds back regularly to staff and actively influences school-policy on such matters as behaviour, homework and catering.
+Each child is allocated a tutor and is placed in one of our six Colleges (Aether, Air, Cosmos, Earth, Fire and Water).

+While taught in year groups, each student belongs to a college which contains pupils of mixed age groups so that the younger can learn from the older and vice-versa.
+This also provides a structure for inter-college competitions and leadership opportunities where pupils can take on additional responsibilities, regardless of their age.

+The school has a well-staffed and experienced inclusion department to cater for the needs of all and also a very active Student Leadership Team which feeds back regularly to staff and actively influences school-policy on such matters as behaviour, homework and catering.